 Therefore if you use EFT regularly, you will start to feel a lot calmer and find it easier to get to sleep.

 I love using EFT before I go to sleep and there is a great EFT meditation you can get from The Tapping Solution HERE.

 If you want to learn more about this amazing technique, I highly recommend The Tapping Solution book!!

 Even walking for 20 mins a day can make a big difference to your health and also help you sleep better.

 Exercising in the morning sunshine will give you a double boost too!!

-When you nap for long periods of time or close to your bedtime, you are going to reduce your drive for sleep.
+When you have naps for long periods of time or close to your bedtime, you are going to reduce your drive for sleep.

-Try to avoid napping altogether, unless you are ill or you are feeling really run down.
+Try to avoid having naps altogether, unless you are ill or you are feeling really run down.